Members of the Executive Board

 Dr. Swift’s special interests include youth empowerment, race and social issues, and holistic health.

-Dr. Barbara A. Prempeh received her Psy.D. in Clinical and School Psychology from Kean University, MA in Educational Psychology from Kean University, MA in Forensic Psychology from John Jay College of Criminal Justice, and a BS degree in Psychology from her beloved undergraduate alma mater, Howard University.
-Dr. Prempeh is currently the Externship Program Coordinator of a doctoral-level psychology training program at Newark Beth Israel Medical Center.
-In addition to running the externship program, Dr. Prempeh provides psychological assessment and treatment to children who have experienced abuse and neglect and testifies in child abuse court cases as an expert witness.
+Dr. Barbara Agyeman Prempeh, a native of Ghana, West Africa, is a Licensed Psychologist and Certified School Psychologist.
+She received her Psy.D. in Clinical and School Psychology from Kean University, MA in Educational Psychology from Kean University, MA in Forensic Psychology from John Jay College of Criminal Justice, and a BS degree in Psychology from her beloved undergraduate alma mater, Howard University.

-Dr. Prempeh has worked for over 15 years with children, adolescents, and families providing assessments, crisis intervention, and therapy across multiple settings including school, hospital, community outpatient center, juvenile correctional facility, and residential treatment facility.
-Dr. Prempeh has conducted presentations at conferences and to organizations on numerous topics including, psychological disorders, the impact of trauma, juvenile justice, racial/cultural issues, resilience, and trauma-informed practices.
-Specifically, as a Consultant for Equal Justice USA, she is the co-developer and co-facilitator of a curriculum for police officers and community members in Newark, NJ that focuses on understanding trauma, Adverse Childhood Experiences (ACEs), and trauma-informed responses.
+Dr. Prempeh has conducted presentations at conferences and to organizations on numerous topics including, psychological disorders, trauma, juvenile justice, racial/cultural issues, resilience, and trauma-informed practices.
+Specifically, she is the co-developer and co-facilitator of a curriculum for police officers and community members that focuses on understanding trauma and Adverse Childhood Experiences (ACEs), in addition to providing trauma-informed approaches.
 Dr. Prempeh also co-facilitated a training to teachers and administrators in the Newark public school system on school-based trauma-informed practices.
-In addition to her clinical experience, Dr. Prempeh has ten years of experience in academia teaching undergraduate and graduate psychology courses at Essex County College, the University of Texas at San Antonio, Kean University, and Montclair State University as an Adjunct Professor.
+In addition to her clinical experience, Dr. Prempeh has ten years of experience in academia teaching undergraduate and graduate psychology courses.

-Dr. Crystal Molyneaux is a NJ Certified School Psychologist and graduate from the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University.
-Presently, Crystal works in Dr. Maurice Elias' Social-Emotional Character Development (SECD) Lab on the Students Taking Action Together (STAT) project, which has researched and developed materials embodying social action pedagogy and SECD for integration into middle and high schools throughout New Jersey.
-Crystal is passionate about social-emotional learning (SEL), restorative justice (RJ), empowering women and girls, decreasing systemic racism and oppression, amplifying student voice, creating and maintaining student support systems, while also using evidenced-based methods to build confidence.
+Dr. Crystal Molyneaux is a Nationally and NJ Certified School Psychologist and graduate from the Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers University.
+Presently, Dr. Molyneaux works as Non-Traditional School Psychologist.
+Dr. Molyneaux also works with Dr. Maurice Elias' Social-Emotional Character Development (SECD) Lab on the Students Taking Action Together (STAT) project, which has researched and developed materials embodying social action pedagogy and SECD for integration into middle and high schools throughout New Jersey.
+Dr. Molyneaux is passionate about social-emotional learning (SEL), restorative justice (RJ), empowering women and girls, decreasing systemic racism and oppression, amplifying student voice, creating and maintaining student support systems, while also using evidenced-based methods to build confidence.
 Her ultimate goal is for the work done with students and staff within the school to impact families and communities as a whole.
-In addition to working on the STAT project, Crystal has conducted research about students' perceptions of RJ with Dr. Anne Gregory.
-Crystal also works with students in group and individual settings to assist in self-awareness, self-efficacy and self-management in hostile/adverse situations.
-In an effort to keep youth who are disproportionately represented in juvenile justice systems off the school-to-prison pipeline, Crystal aids youth of minority backgrounds in discovering new and more adaptive ways to cope and express themselves.
-Not only does Crystal work with youth in schools to prevent entry into the school-to-prison pipeline, she also provides therapeutic services to adult individuals who were formerly incarcerated.
-Outside of her work, you can find Crystal with family enjoying activities such as attending basketball games, hosting movie nights, as well as attending concerts and the theatre.
+In addition to working on the STAT project, Dr. Molyneaux has conducted research about students' perceptions of RJ with Dr. Anne Gregory.
+Dr. Molyneaux also works with students in group and individual settings to assist in self-awareness, self-efficacy and self-management in hostile/adverse situations.
+In an effort to keep youth who are disproportionately represented in juvenile justice systems off the school-to-prison pipeline, Dr. Molyneaux aids youth of minority backgrounds in discovering new and more adaptive ways to cope and express themselves.
+Not only does Dr. Molyneaux work with youth in schools to prevent entry into the school-to-prison pipeline, she also provides therapeutic services to adult individuals who were formerly incarcerated.
+Outside of her work, you can find Dr. Molyneaux with family enjoying activities such as attending basketball games, hosting movie nights, as well as attending concerts and the theatre.

 Jennifer R. Jones

-Dr. Jones-Damis’ research interests focus on the disproportionality of Black students receiving exclusionary discipline in school systems and issues of the overrepresentation of Black youth in the juvenile justice system.
-Dr. Jones-Damis is an active participant with the National Child Traumatic Stress Network (NCTSN) and holds positions on the state and national boards of The
+Dr. Jones-Damis’ research interests focus on the disproportionality of Black students receiving exclusionary discipline in school systems and issues of the over representation of Black youth in the juvenile justice system.
+She has presented her research at national conferences such as the

-Association of Black Psychologists.
-Dr. Jones-Damis co-authored a chapter for the International Handbook of Student Achievement concerning issues of race and school discipline.
+American Psychological Association, The Association of Black Psychologists, and the National Association of School Psychologists.
+Dr. Jones-Damis co-authored a chapter on classroom management for the International Handbook of Student Achievement and has published articles concerning Black students and school discipline.

 Immediate Past President